 Dons joined the team in October 2021, she has 17 years of experience working within two local Special Need Schools and has mainly worked with children with profound and physical disabilities, however, does have a wide knowledge in supporting young people with autism and challenging behaviour.
-Dons is very sensory based and enjoys getting involved and organising all aspects of sensory activities.
-Dons is about to commence her Residential Childcare Diploma.
+Dons skill base is sensory based and enjoys getting involved and organising all aspects of sensory activities.
+Dons is about to complete her Residential Childcare Diploma.